15 Interesting Facts About African Wild Dogs. Habitat, hunting, great caretakers & much more.

 • Tanzania

-While the wild dogs are thought to still be present in many other countries, the above countries have very good and healthy statistics - hence would increase your chances of spotting their pack while on safari.
+While African wild dogs are thought to still be present in many other countries, the above countries have good and healthy populations - hence you would have better chances of spotting their pack while on safari.

 Image